FAQ: I need to find a peer reviewed journal article. Where do I start in the library?

 Multi-Search is the search box on the library homepage that allows you to search many of our library databases at the same time.
 This means that your results will include peer reviewed journal articles, but also non-scholarly articles, newspaper materials, eBooks, and more.
 To find peer reviewed articles using the Multi-Search, follow these steps:

-- Checking this box will limit your Multi-Search results to materials published in peer reviewed journals.
+- Selecting this filter will limit your Multi-Search results to materials published in peer reviewed journals.
 Please note the following:

 - This filter is not 100% accurate.